KaliedaRik/Scrawl-canvas/docs/reference/source-code-structure.md

 3. [Circular dependencies](https://en.wikipedia.org/wiki/Circular_dependency) between files should be avoided at all costs.

-4. (We maintain a Typescript definitions file purely to support code completion functionality in the user's preferred development environment.)
+4. (Repo-devs maintain a Typescript definitions file purely to support code completion functionality in the dev-user's preferred development environment.)

 5. Javascript is a [prototypal language](https://en.wikipedia.org/wiki/Prototype-based_programming).
 Javascript classes are expressly forbidden from the code base!

-6. We use mixin files to implement inheritance.
+6. SC uses mixin files to implement inheritance.

 7. Minimise lookups: mixin files should add attributes and functions to an object's prototype directly.
 Say no to hierarchies!